bpype/blender-studio-pipeline/docs/addons/cloudrig/cloudrig-types.md

 <img src="/media/addons/cloudrig/physics_chain.gif" width=500>

 - #### Cloth Object
     The cloth object that the FK chain will be constrained to with Damped Track constraints.
-The object should have vertex groups named "PSX-<FK control name>".
+The object should have vertex groups named "PSX-FK control_name".
 You can leave this unspecified at first and a simple object will be generated for you, which you can later modify.
 - #### Force Re-Generate
     If you intend to modify the cloth mesh, make sure to disable this option since otherwise re-generating the rig will also re-generate the cloth mesh.
 Enabling this is useful however when you are still iterating on the shape of the bone chain, in which case you want to re-generate the mesh every time.
 - #### Pin Falloff